 VAT registration is mandatory for businesses with an annual turnover that reached the mandatory threshold for UAE VAT registration.
-That set currently at Dhs 375,000.
+That set is currently at Dhs 375,000.
 It is absolutely necessary to keep a keen eye on the turnover of a business.
 If you think you are going to hit the mandatory registration threshold for VAT in UAE.
-Then registration undertaken as soon as possible.
+Then registration is undertaken as soon as possible.
 A common mistake of business owners is waiting until a calendar year ends.
 Or waiting until the authorities knock on their doorstep.

-A business owner operating in UAE should also register for VAT when the turnover of the business expected to exceed the registration threshold in the following thirty days.
-This is often applicable to businesses that are expecting a large contract that’s under negotiation with customers.
+A business owner operating in UAE should also register for VAT when the turnover of the business is expected to exceed the registration threshold in the following thirty days.
+This is often applicable to businesses that are expecting a large contract that's under negotiation with customers.
 Under this rule, VAT registration is a requirement as the large contract will have to be subject for VAT.

-All required registration documentation best given to the experts or specialists on VAT in UAE for review in order to complete the VAT registration process quickly and successfully.
+All required registration documentation is best given to the experts or specialists on VAT in UAE for review in order to complete the VAT registration process quickly and successfully.
 Also, regulated tax agents in UAE can provide updates on VAT policies which change regularly.

 Is there a consequence from not registering for VAT in UAE?

 Whenever a business fails in registering for VAT during the correct time, then it will be liable in settling the amount of fine or penalty.
-It is not recommend to simply wait for fines as a penalty can revocation of trade licenses for serious violations.
-Fines can be calculate at five to fifty percent, depending on days of missing VAT registration.
+It is not recommended to simply wait for fines as a penalty can revocation of trade licenses for serious violations.
+Fines can be calculated at five to fifty percent, depending on days of missing VAT registration.
 A business should keep copies of the notification for registration for VAT given by authorities.

 Is it possible to voluntarily register for VAT in UAE?

 It is possible to register for VAT if the business has a turnover of Dhs187,500 to Dhs375,000.
-As a matter of fact, majority of businesses do.
+As a matter of fact, the majority of businesses do.
 Having a tax registration number or TRN allows a business in appearing to be bigger and more established than it actually is.
 When quoting for services or work, there are companies also that their supplies become register for VAT.
-A lot of small to medium size enterprises in the UAE undergo VAT registration in UAE as they are able to claim VAT refunds for items that used for business purposes.
+A lot of small to medium size enterprises in the UAE undergo VAT registration in UAE as they are able to claim VAT refunds for items that are used for business purposes.